Green-backed Trogon

 - Bright yellow belly without a white breastband

-- Pale-blue orbital ring around the eye
+- Pale-blue orbital eye-ring

 When You’ll See Them